-There are options to fit every budget when it comes to traveling around Cork.
-From public bus/rail services to private coaches and car hire.
+There are options to fit every budget when it comes to travelling around Cork.
+From cycling and walking to buses, trains, private coaches and car hire.

 Buses are a great way to travel especially on longer journeys.

 Bus Éireann operate a huge number of routes from Cork city centre to all parts of Cork including towns and villages on the Wild Atlantic Way and Ireland’s Ancient East.
 Cork’s main bus station is located at Parnell Place in the city centre, all intercity services to the county leave from here.
 West Cork Connect also provides bus links from West Cork to the city centre.
 Cobh Connect buses serve the Cobh-Cork City route while the Local Link minibus network spans the entire county.